What’s a Fair Price for Nutritional Supplements?

 - They tended to promote additives or extra benefits on their labels

 In most cases, these products with high prices had little to no difference in their active ingredients.
 For example, the two products below have the exact same ingredient list (just creatine monohydrate), but the one on the right is 8 times more expensive.

 How to Avoid Overpaying

-Now that we have this data, how can we use it so we don’t overpay for our supplements?
-Based on what we’re seeing here, if you’re paying less than $0.40/serving, at least for these three supplements, you’re probably good.
-I suspect that the same heuristic hold true for all supplements, but again, this is something that needs further research.
+Now that we have this data, how can we use it, so we don’t overpay for our supplements?
+Based on what we see here, if you’re paying less than $0.40/serving, at least for these three supplements, you’re probably good.
+I suspect that the same heuristic holds true for all supplements, but again, this is something that needs further research.

 Want A Closer Look At The Data?